Pará Arára language

-Arára (Ugoroŋmo worondu) is a Cariban language of Pará, Brazil.
+Arára (Cabanaé, Ajujure, Ugoroŋmo worondu) is a Cariban language of Pará, Brazil.
 It is spoken by the Arara and perhaps other related groups.
-Arára forms part of the Kampot dialect cluster along with Ikpeng, Apiaká do Tocantins, Parirí, and Yarumá.
+Arára forms part of the Kampot dialect cluster along with Ikpeng, Apiaká of Tocantins, Parirí, and Yarumá.

 Geographical distribution

 The language is spoken by a people which includes groups that are still uncontacted.
 They live mainly in three villages: Cachoeira Seca, Laranjal and Maia.
 However, the natives of the latter have switched to Portuguese, while 85 speakers still remain in Cachoeira Seca and 250 in Laranjal.